Muthung/Python/Leetcode-Interview-Questions/README.md

 ## Leetcode Interview Quetions

-I have been practicing Python using Leetcode platform, and found the interview section very educative and offers a essentials knowledge that would enhance a programmers' knowledge and skills to help prepare for Interviews.
+I have been practicing Python using Leetcode.com platform, and found the interview section very educative and offers a essentials knowledge that would enhance a programmers' knowledge and skills to help prepare for Interviews.